 The Florida Potable Reuse Commission ("PRC") is a coalition of a diverse group of water resource, industry, agricultural and health professionals.
 The purpose of the PRC was to create a consensus driven partnership to develop the framework for the implementation of potable reuse in Florida.
 The PRC published the 'Framework of the Implementation of Potable Water Reuse in Florida (January 2020).
 The framework will help advance potable reuse in Florida by augmenting future water supplies and protecting public health.
 The framework published by the PRC provide information for elected officials and regulatory agencies on statutory and regulatory needs.
 Recognition of reclaimed water as a source for potable supply and direction to DEP to initiate rulemaking to implement the PRC recommendations became law in 2020 as part of the Clean Waterways Act.
-Additional legislation may be proposed during the 2021 Session, which Authority staff will monitor.
+In addition, Chapter 2021-168, Laws of Florida, declares that potable reuse is an alternative water supply and that potable reuse projects are eligible for alternative water supply funding.
+The exclusion of the use of potable reuse water from regional water supply planning is prohibited.
+It also authorizes DEP to convene and lead one or more technical advisory groups to coordinate the rulemaking and review of rules for potable reuse.
+DEP and the water management districts are also required, by December 31, 2023, to develop and execute a memorandum of agreement providing for the procedural requirements of a coordinated review of all permits associated with the construction and operation of an indirect potable reuse project.
+Additional legislation may be proposed during the 2021 Session to further implement the PRC framework as well as any revisions needed arising from DEP rulemaking, which Authority staff will monitor.